Wahoo ELEMNT BOLT v2 Review: Is It the Best Bike Computer?

 • Manual

-However, as with most handlebar mounts, it is designed for rounded handlebars, so in case you have an integrated cockpit, you will need to buy the two bolt out front mount.
+However, like most handlebar mounts, it is designed for rounded handlebars.
+If you have an integrated cockpit, you will need to purchase the two-bolt out front mount.

 Setup

 The initial setup of ELEMNT computers, including the BOLT v2, is intuitive.
-You only have to scan the QR code with the ELEMNT app, allow pairing using Wi-Fi and Bluetooth (at least on iOS), and pair the sensors.
+You only need to scan the QR code with the ELEMNT app, enable pairing via Wi-Fi and Bluetooth (at least on iOS), and pair the sensors.

 Wahoo ELEMNT BOLT v2 pairing via QR code